alibabacloud-howto/datav-region-drill-down-heat-layer/README.md

         'use strict'

         /** DEFINITION */
+        /**
+         * You need to define country level adcodes.
-        /** The adcodes of city level are defined automatically with alphabetical order. */
+         * The adcodes for city level are defined automatically with alphabetical order.
+         */

         const SOUTHEAST_ASIA = {
           'Southeast Asia': 1000000,  // root (special)